MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/vpn/vpn-conditional-access.md

 - VPNv2 CSP DeviceCompliance settings
    - **Enabled**: enables the Device Compliance flow from the client.
 If marked as **true**, the VPN client attempts to communicate with Azure AD to get a certificate to use for authentication.
 The VPN should be set up to use certificate authentication and the VPN server must trust the server returned by Azure AD.
-   - **Sso**: nodes under SSO can be used to choose a certificate different from the VPN authentication certificate for Kerberos authentication in the case of device compliance.
+   - **Sso**: entries under SSO should be used to direct the VPN client to use a certificate other than the VPN authentication certificate when accessing resources that require Kerberos authentication.
    - **Sso/Enabled**: if this field is set to **true**, the VPN client looks for a separate certificate for Kerberos authentication.
    - **Sso/IssuerHash**: hashes for the VPN client to look for the correct certificate for Kerberos authentication.
    - **Sso/Eku**: comma-separated list of Enhanced Key Usage (EKU) extensions for the VPN client to look for the correct certificate for Kerberos authentication.